 Sadly, the majority of young people who are sex trafficked in the United States come from the foster care and child welfare systems.
 A variety of factors make them easy prey for perpetrators who are waiting at the door for youth to age out of the foster care system, often without income, housing, or a support system.
 The Field Center is concerned about a system that removes children from homes where they are abused, only to discharge them to a future of further abuse.
 Our work in this area includes education, research, and advocacy.
 The Field Center’s recent conference Plenary Panel brought leading experts, including a foster care to sex trafficking survivor, to offer insight and recommendations.
 Click here to watch this compelling presentation.
 The Field Center offered testimony on PA Senate Bill 851: Safe Harbor for Sexually Exploited Children, to support offering sex trafficking victims services rather than charging them with prostitution or related crimes.
 Click here to read Executive Director Debra Schilling Wolfe’s testimony.

-Research tells us that 70% of foster youth aspire to go to college, yet they attend at less than half the rate of their peers.
-And most who do attend do not make it past their first year.
+Research tells us that 70% of foster youth aspire to go to college, yet they attend at less than half the rate of their peers, and most who do attend do not make it past their first year.
 As every year of education mitigates poor outcomes, reducing the likelihood of involvement in the criminal justice system, substance abuse, and teen pregnancy, the Field Center strives to make higher education more accessible and successful for youth leaving the foster care system.
-Building on the success of the Field Center’s 2013 colloquium, Foster Care to College: Strategies for Success, the Field Center is engaging in a menu of activities through their FC2C program, including convening a work group of community and statewide stakeholders, conducting research, and advocating for legislative and policy change, both on local and national levels.
+Building on the success of the Field Center’s 2013 colloquium, Foster Care to College: Strategies for Success, the Field Center is engaging in a menu of FC2C activities, including convening a work group of community and statewide stakeholders, conducting research, and advocating for legislative and policy change, both on local and national levels.

 Click here to view Foster Care to College event and training videos.